Brace! Brace! Brace! 10 Scary Airports for Landings and Takeoffs

 Advertisement

 "Obviously, when you go into those airports, you do your homework prior to going in," explains Gregory Zahornacky.
-He's an assistant professor in the Aeronautical Science department at Embry-Riddle Aeronautical University, and a former airline captain with more than 15,000 hours of flying time.
+He's an assistant professor in the Aeronautical Science department at Embry-Riddle Aeronautical University and a former airline captain with more than 15,000 hours of flying time.

 Advertisement

-1. Tenzing-Hillary (Lukla) Airport, Lukla, Nepal
+2. Tenzing-Hillary Airport, Lukla, Nepal

 scary airports